yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 ### Get A New Notebook and Test with A Python Helloworld

 Think of a notebook as an online UI for your ML IDE.
-Again there are great step-by-step [instructions](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-1st-experiment-hello-world) on Microsoft docs, but it's even easier than it sounds.
+Again there are great step-by-step online [instructions](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-1st-experiment-hello-world) on Microsoft docs, but it's even easier than it sounds.

 Simply log into AzureML [studio portal](https://ml.azure.com), and pick the workspace created earlier.
 Then on the left sidebar, click on the Notebooks, create a new folder under Users/yourusername, then right click on the folder, select "Create a new file" from the context menu, choose file format as Python.
 That's it.

 ![notebook](../assets/images/20211017/notebook.png)

-Oh actually that's not it, to run it, you'll need to create a Compute instance.
+Oh actually that's not it haha, to be able to run it, you'd need to create a Compute instance.
 As shown in the picture above, I created one called myworkhorse.
-It was a CPU virtual machine, with measly 4 cores, 14G RAM, 28GB storage but that sufficed my need and was relatively cheaper.
+It was a CPU virtual machine, with measly 4 cores, 14G RAM, 28GB storage but that sufficed my need and was budget friendly.

 ## Here Comes FastAI